yandex-ui/nanoislands/blocks/input-group/input-group.md

     nb-input-group()

-Accepts hash containing options for button and input field (in any order), outputs them accordingly.
+Renders compound group of text input field and button, ordered accordingly to `options`.

-### Optional attributes
+### Options

-* disabled: true() — disabled inputs
+* disabled: true() — disable both inputs
+* input — options for text input field
+* button — options for button

 NB: For description of `button` and `input` see corresponding docs